 - For a large company, the paid up capital must be above IDR 10 billion

-- There are no restrictions to the area of operation except for the Negative list.
-The company must obtain the relevant licences from the respective government authorities where they are operating and this is how to register a company in Indonesia.
+There are no restrictions on the area of operation except for the Negative list.
+The company must obtain the relevant licenses from the respective government authorities where they are operating and this is how to register a company in Indonesia.

 As for the tax rate, the corporate tax rate in Indonesia is 25% for both domestic and foreign sourced income.